vmstio/vmstio/docus/content/infrastructure/purity.md

 ## +io

-In order to help facilitate this, we run the stock version of the Mastodon code found on the project's official [GitHub](https://github.com/mastodon/mastodon) repository and then at the application build time, apply a limited modification set.
+In order to facilitate running off `main` we run the stock version of the Mastodon code found on the project's official [GitHub](https://github.com/mastodon/mastodon) repository and then at the application build time, apply a limited modification set.

 - Embed the Digital Ocean internal security certificates
 - Customize the Mastodon logo, if needed, for events like Pride Month